Salt is great but seasoned salt is so, so, so much better!

 But you don’t have to stick with my recipe.
 Feel free to create your own flavored house blend with your favorite seasonings, spices, and dried citrus.
 Start with 1 part custom seasoning mix and add 6 to 10 parts large grain salt.

-Another fun technique to make pickle salts.
+Another fun technique to make pickle salt.
 Just take pickle juices, dehydrate them in a dehydrator or by leaving them in a non-reactive pan to evaporate.
 Then scrape them up.
 You can use them like this, or grind them in a mortar and pestle, coffee grinder, or blender.
 Try making them from dill pickles, sauerkraut, pickled mushrooms, pickled peppers, onions, whatever you can find!

-1/2 cup large grain salt
+- 1/2 cup large grain salt

-1/4 teaspoon powdered garlic
+- 1/4 teaspoon powdered garlic

-1/4 teaspoon powdered onion
+- 1/4 teaspoon powdered onion

-1/4 teaspoon well-dried orange or lemon zest
+- 1/4 teaspoon well-dried orange or lemon zest

-Mix all the ingredients together in a bowl and store.
+- Prep.
+Mix all the ingredients together in a bowl.
 We put it in a little pewter bowl on the dining table with a little tiny spoon.